-Minor in Public History and Museum Studies
+Minor or Concentration in Public History and Museum Studies

 Professional training for careers in museum education, museum administration, collections management, artifact conservation, archival and curatorial positions, as well as the growing field of history-related mass media and technology.
 Entry level positions in above fields may be attained by students with a bachelor's degree.
 Major in history not required.
 For specific requirements see Interdisciplinary and Off-Campus Curriculum.
+Contact David Goss, History Department.